SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 :newTerm:`Instance methods` are functions that belong to instances of a particular class, structure, or enumeration.
-They support the functionality of those instances, either by providing ways to access and modify their properties, or by providing useful functionality related to their purpose.
+They support the functionality of those instances, either by providing ways to access and modify instance properties, or by providing functionality related to the instance's purpose.
 Instance methods have exactly the same syntax as functions, as described in :doc:`Functions`.

 You write an instance method within the opening and closing braces of the type it belongs to.
-An instance method has implicit access to all of the other instance methods and properties of that type.
+An instance method has implicit access to all other instance methods and properties of that type.
-An instance method can only be called on a specific instance of the type it belongs to.
+An instance method can be called only on a specific instance of the type it belongs to.
 It cannot be called in isolation without an existing instance.

-Here's an example that defines a simple ``Counter`` class, which counts the number of times something has happened:
+Here's an example that defines a simple ``Counter`` class, which can be used to count the number of times an action occurs:

 .. testcode:: instanceMethods